New Missouri Homeless Laws Makes Sleeping Outside Illegal

 First-time offenders will be issued a warning by state and city police officers and offered to take them to shelters and other short-term housing.

 However, suppose a homeless person decides to continue sleeping on state property and ignores these options.
 In that case, they will be charged with a Class C misdemeanor, which carries a $750 fine and/or 15 days in jail alongside a criminal record.

-Furthermore, there are not only penalties for homeless people, but Missouri cities too.
+Furthermore, there are penalties not only for homeless people but for Missouri cities too.
 If some cities within Missouri decide not to enforce the ban, they will face punishments.
-The Missouri Governor mentioned that the towns that do not enforce these laws would be sued by the Attorney General of Missouri.
+The Missouri Governor mentioned that the Attorney General of Missouri would sue the towns that do not enforce these laws.

 Thus, the Governor is imposing an ultimatum on these cities to follow the new law or face the consequences of having less state funding for city projects, ultimately diminishing any long-term plans of improving the local areas.